A Rugrats Passover: Plot

 As the episode opens, Tommy and Angelica Pickles and their parents are all gathering to celebrate the Passover Seder at the home of Didi's parents, Boris and Minka Kropotkin.
-Stu and Angelica, who are Christians, both find Passover boring, and Angelica argues why she and her parents should be at the Seder at all, especially considering Boris and Minka aren't actually related to them.
+Stu and Angelica, who are Christians, both find Passover boring, and Angelica asks why she and her parents should be at the Seder at all, especially considering Boris and Minka aren't actually related to them.
 Following an argument with Minka about what type of wine glasses they should use (either the glasses that belonged to Minka's mother or the ones that belonged to Boris' father), Boris storms out of the room; the two families arrive and Didi tries comforting her mom, who believes Boris has run away.

-Boris hasn't reappeared by the time Tommy's best friend, Chuckie Finster, and his dad, Chas, arrives to join the celebration.
+Boris hasn't reappeared by the time Tommy's best friend, Chuckie Finster, and his dad, Chas, arrive to join the celebration.
 When the Seder begins, Angelica releases the babies due to Tommy leaving his screwdriver behind.
 The children set off to search for toys, eventually finding Boris in the attic.
 Boris explains that he felt bad about yelling at Minka, and had gone to look for her mother's wine glasses, but had become locked inside when the door closed behind him (it can't open from the inside).
 Angelica tests the door and inadvertently locks them all in again, thus beginning a running gag throughout the episode.

 Angelica tells Boris that he's not really missing anything and admits that she thinks that Passover's a dumb holiday.
 Boris tries convincing her otherwise by telling her and the boys the story of the Exodus, hoping to improve their understanding of Passover.
 As he talks, Angelica imagines herself as the Pharaoh of Egypt, who commands the Hebrew slaves (imagined as the other Rugrats and numerous other babies) to throw their newborn sons into the Nile River.
 One Hebrew slave defies the order by putting her infant son, Moses (imagined as Tommy), into a basket and setting the basket afloat in the river.
 The basket and baby are discovered by Pharaoh Angelica, who shows Moses around her palace and kingdom, and decides to make him her partner.